emillyanjosm/emillyanjosm/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-🌱 I’m currently learning ...
+🎓 Digital design student
+🎨 Interested in **UX/UI** and new technologies
-Currently, I am a volunteer in a research project at UFC, learning about the development of methods for using the METAVERSE.
+🌱 I am a volunteer in a research project at UFC, learning about the development of methods for using the METAVERSE.
 I am also involved in other UX programs outside the university >:)

+## 📫 How to find me
+- LinkedIn: emillyanjos (www.linkedin.com/in/emillyanjos)
+- Email: emillyanjos@alu.ufc.br